About the Clearinghouse

 The Clearinghouse is a curated and crowd-sourced collection of Produce Safety Rule (PSR) and Preventive Controls for Human Food Rule (PCHFR) resources related to the Food Safety Modernization Act (FSMA).
 These resources, e.g. published rules, national curricula, fact sheets, webinars, add-on and supplemental educational materials, videos, coverage assessment tools, podcasts, posters, and calculators have been developed and continue to be developed by many different partners in research, education, outreach, and regulatory roles.
 Given this breadth of work, it can be challenging to learn about all the resources that exist and then to know what partner website to visit to find that material.
 This Clearinghouse is intended to collect and curate these materials on one single site.
 Using the search function, users can find specific material and then follow links directly to the source of that information on the author or host organization's site.
 The goal of the Clearinghouse is to connect food safety people, projects, and publications across the nation through a verified process so that regulators, educators, technical service providers, growers and processors can feel confident knowing that the information they find within the Clearinghouse is a trusted source of food safety related information.
 This is done by allowing only those with approved accounts to submit resources to the Clearinghouse.
-An additional step of resource review and community rating will be added in the future.

 Anyone can search and view the resources linked to the Clearinghouse by using one or all of the search tools on the main page (e.g. filter by type, topic, state, and/or search using keywords).
 When submitting a food safety resource, the contributor will select the appropriate type, topic, state specificity (if any), and provide a detailed description of the material they are posting.
 The text in the description fields are used during keywords searches.
 Depending on the search criteria you provide, the search tool will list all the related resources in the Clearinghouse.
 Once you choose to view a specific resource by clicking on the main header you will find a description and direct links to the host website where the resource is housed.
 Resources can also be uploaded to the Clearinghouse directly for those contributors who may not have a website.